xHain-hackspace/xhain-website/content/en/participate.md

 draft: false
 ---

 Actually, you are always welcome to drop by, but we don't have regular opening hours except for Monday evening.
 Many active members have a key themselves.
 If the space is just open or events are announced, every person is always welcome.
-Feel free to ask in the <a href="https://chat.x-hain.de" target="_blank">chat</a>, when someone is in the xHain.
+Feel free to ask in the <a href="https://chat.x-hain.de" target="_blank">chat</a>, when someone is at xHain.

 ## Events

 <iframe width="100%" height="450" src="https://files.x-hain.de/index.php/apps/calendar/embed/MgYNoHeGjcPDPJnr/listMonth/now"></iframe>

 Many of our events are open community events that are held at our place.
-You can also rent the xHain as a meeting venue or space for (closed) events.
+You can also rent xHain as a meeting venue or space for (closed) events.
 If you're planning a workshop, looking for a more unconventional meeting space, want to screen your film or advance your fan fiction in a creative environment, ask us and we'll work out the details together.

 ## Machines and equipment